Python Data Visualization: Harnessing the Power of Data with Real-World Examples

 1. Matplotlib: The Foundational Plotting Library

-Matplotlib is the most widely used Python library for creating static, animated, and interactive visualizations.
-It provides basic plotting capabilities, including bar charts, line plots, scatter plots, histograms, and more.
-Matplotlib is highly customizable and can be extended with additional libraries like Seaborn for more advanced plots.
+In Python, we normally use Matplotlib library to create static, animated, and interactive visualizations which provides basic features of plotting such as bar charts, line plots, scatter plots, histograms and many more.
+Matplotlib is flexible library which you can extend it with other libraries such as Seaborn for more advanced plots.

 import matplotlib.pyplot as plt